lucc/khard/README.md

 The search parameter searches in all data fields.
 Therefore you aren't limited to the contact's name but you also could for example search for a part of a phone number, email address or post address.
+However if you explicitly want to narrow your search to the name field, you may use the --strict-search parameter instead.

 ### Create contact ###